 - Waking up extremely early in the morning

 - Persistent symptoms of pain that don’t respond to treatment

 Some types of depression, such as seasonal affective disorder or postpartum depression, are triggered by specific events.
 But researchers don’t know exactly what causes depression, or how to prevent people from developing depression in the first place.

-That said, here are some theories about what could cause depression.
+That said, here are some theories about what could contribute to depression.

 There may be a genetic component involved.

 “People who have a first-degree relative (for example, a parent or sibling) with depression appear to have a two to three times greater risk of developing the condition than the general public,” the National Institutes for Health explain.
 “However, many people who develop depression do not have a family history of the disorder, and many people with an affected relative never develop the disorder.”

 According to the Mayo Clinic: “Chronic stressful life situations can increase the risk of developing depression if you aren’t coping with the stress well.
 There’s also increasing evidence of links among poor coping, stress and physical illness.”

 If you feel constantly stressed, the clinic recommends finding ways to mitigate that stress to avoid ill effects on your health.
 You can try yoga or meditation, working out regularly, prioritizing your sleep, and making sure you have the time to do things you enjoy.